artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 ## Scale Safety

 Relay puts a lot of emphasis on ahead of time safety.
-The Relay compiler validates your queries against your GraphQL schema, we extended the compiler to create TypeScript types for the composed API fragments and there are strict naming systems enforced by the compiler.
-All of these guides engineers to build scalable codebases.
+The Relay compiler validates your queries against your GraphQL schema, it emits Flow types for your fragment’s field selections–which we’ve extended to emit TypeScript types instead, and there are strict naming systems enforced by the compiler.
+All of these help guide engineers to build scalable codebases.

 How this works in practice is that whenever you need to change the data a component requires, you edit the fragment, the Relay compiler verifies your query, if successful then your TypeScript types are updated and you can